mr-anansi/Project-3/README.md

 ## Categorization

 Recipes and Restaurants worked on similar categorization principles.
-Each top level page for recipes and restaurants were constructed in two sections.
+Each top-level page for recipes and restaurants were constructed in two sections.
 The first consisted of the filter action and the second was the result of the filtered process.

 ```
 return <div className="recipes">